Denton-L/aur-autobuild-template/README.md

 upgrades).
 Finally, you can install all of your AUR packaages using a simple `sudo pacman -S <packages>`.

+## Security Warning

+If you are signing your packages, please note that you are placing absolute trust in GitHub to not tamper with the source and Travis CI to not tamper with your packages.
+In addition to that, you are trusting Travis CI with PGP private key, so make sure that you save and protect your revocation certificate, just in case.

 ## Contributing

 Pull-requests and suggestions are welcome!
 Please let me know if you have any suggestions or